pyeventsourcing/eventsourcing/docs/topics/projections.rst

 a system of process applications renders that system dependent on particular infrastructure, and so it won't be possible using this technique to define an entire system of process applications independently of infrastructure.
-It wouldn't be so very hard to develop some non-event sourced projection model classes that are independent of infrastructure, but the library doesn't include any support for that at the moment.
+It wouldn't be so very hard to develop some non-event-sourced projection model classes that are independent of infrastructure, but the library doesn't include any support for that at the moment.
 Nevertheless, it is still possible to run with different system runners (ie single-threaded, multiprocessing, etc.).